aws-samples/aws-eks-crac/README.md

 TBC

 ## Implementation steps
 **NOTE:** The steps below have been tested on Cloud9 (Amazon Linux 2); some tweaks might be required if you use another environment.
+If you are using Cloud9, make sure to disable AWS managed temporary credentials and attach an IAM role with sufficient permissions.

 1. Set working directory environment variable.
 If you are not using Cloud9, make sure to change the path below to match an existing path in your system
 ```